human-research/meeseeks_box/README.md

-# meeseeks_box
-Simple task resolver
+You know, task should be really simple